RobertWielewicki/FontViewer/README.md

 fonttester.sh outputs smaller blocks of text

 # TODO
-- Add included text into variables for easier editing
+- Add example text into variables for easier editing for other languages
 - Merge scripts into one with 0,1,2 etc. flag in cli